Stephanvs/hypr/docs/lifecyclehooks.md

 **Execution behavior varies by terminal mode:**

 - **TAB/WINDOW/VSCODE/CURSOR modes**: Runs in the original terminal _after_ the new terminal tab/window opens.
 The user can immediately start working in the new terminal while dependencies install in the background.
-The `hyprwt` process waits for completion before exiting.
+The `hypr` process waits for completion before exiting.

 - **ECHO/INPLACE modes**: Runs _before_ `--after-init` since no actual terminal switch occurs.
 Ensures expensive operations complete before any after-init commands run.